-Gone with the Wind ended when Rhett no longer gave a damn about Scarlett, but the story of Clark Gable's real-life romances could encompass its own four-hour epic.
-Gable, who won the hearts of moviegoers and Hollywood alike with his all-American mix of rugged yet sensitive charm, allegedly took as many lovers as he could, including a large number of his female co-stars.
-They didn't call him the "King of Hollywood" for nothing.
+Gone with the Wind ended when Rhett no longer "gave a damn" about Scarlett, but the story of Clark Gable's real-life romances followed a different path.
+Gable, who won the hearts of many moviegoers and Hollywood alike with his style of rugged yet sensitive charm, allegedly took as many lovers as he could, including a large number of his female co-stars.
+Gable was dubbed "King of Hollywood" as a result.

-Although he endured gossip and secret pregnancies, Gable managed to remain scandal-free throughout his life.
-Perhaps the lack of internet accountability or the skill of 'fixers' in 1930s Hollywood helped, but the long list of Clark Gable's relationships off-screen proves he certainly gave a damn about sex.
+Although rumors and gossip spread about secret pregnancies or otherwise, Gable managed to remain scandal-free throughout his life.
+Perhaps the lack of internet accountability or the skill of "fixers" in 1930s Hollywood kept stories quiet, but the list of Gable's relationships off-screen proves he likely gave a damn about sex.